GoncalvesLab/HeadFixedTreadmill/README.md

 Treadmill setups are a popular approach for in vivo recordings that require head-fixation and have been used by several labs including (but not limited to): Buszaki lab (eg. Royer et al. 2012), Magee Lab (eg. Bittner et al. 2015) and Losonczi Lab (eg. Danielson et al. 2016).
-This repository contains designs of custom-machined parts for the treadmill and head- fixation apparatus, as well as Arduino and Matlab code for tracking the position of the mouse and administer rewards.
+This repository contains designs of custom-machined parts for a simple treadmill and head- fixation apparatus, as well as Arduino and Matlab code for tracking the position of the mouse and administer rewards.

 Assembly: